Hypothesis Tests

 OR

 Analyze categorical or quanlitative data that can be separated into different rows and columns of a table.
+OR

 Compare a proposed distribution for one categorical variable with the observed sample distribution.